Hospice Frequently Asked Questions

 Who can I call for more information?

-Great Lakes Caring Hospice offers Patient Care Coordinators that the patient, family and caregiver can meet with directly to gain a deeper understanding of hospice.
+Great Lakes Caring Hospice offers Account Executives that the patient, family and caregiver can meet with directly to gain a deeper understanding of hospice.
 These “informational meetings” are designed to provide in-depth information about hospice and answer all questions.
-There is no obligation to start hospice services by meeting with a Patient Care Coordinator.
-You can call Great Lakes Caring directly at 800-379-1600 to schedule a meeting with a Patient Care Coordinator to discuss hospice for you or a loved one.
+There is no obligation to start hospice services by meeting with an Account Executive.
+You can call Great Lakes Caring directly at 800-379-1600 to schedule a meeting with an Account Executive to discuss hospice for you or a loved one.